jaspersong/Project_CS-4500/report/doc.md

 concurrency system manipulating or analyzing a large dataset in a shorter amount of time by distributing the workload across multiple devices.

+In order to use and run this project, the following tools must be installed:
+- g++
+- valgrind
+- cmake
+- git
+- clang
+- python3

+The following are terminal commands to run within the root of the project folder in order to build and run the various parts of the project system:
+- `make build_all`: Builds the whole project.
+- `make test_all`: Runs all of the test suites of the project
+- `make demo_echo`: Runs the demo for a EchoServer and EchoClient network system.
+Note: This system currently does not run within Docker.
+- `make demo_distro_app`: Runs the demo for the distributed app network system.
+Note: This system currently does not run in Docker.
+- `make clean`: Cleans the builds
+- `make docker_build_all`: Builds the whole project within a Docker image.
+This command only will run if Docker is online.
+- `make docker_test_all`: Runs all of the test suites of the project within a Docker image.
+This command only will run if the Docker is online.

 ## Architecture

 The eau2 system is made up of a server, called the registrar, and a fixed